 Calum Chace: The Economic Singularity

 Calum Chace is the author of three fantastic books exploring how automation could affect, damage or improve the future.
 He’s also authored a number of smaller essays and papers on the topic.
-I shall also be interviewing Calum next week, so stay tuned for that.
-For now, you can read my article Ethical AI: Automation and the Post-Work Utopia (or Dystopia) in which I heavily reference his writings.
+You can read my interview with Calum here.
+You can also read my article Ethical AI: Automation and the Post-Work Utopia (or Dystopia) in which I heavily reference his writings.

 To summarise, in this talk, Chace argues that past performance is not a guarantee of future outcome, specifically when we are discussing the way automation will shape the job market of the future.
 In the past, industrial revolutions have focused on mechanisation, taking over manual jobs previously undertaken by humans.
 We always had our cognitive abilities to fall back on.

 The difference now, with AI technology for example, those cognitive abilities can also be automated.
 He explores the concept of universal basic income, of cost-benefit in commercial autonomous vehicles, and what the possibilities could be if we addressed the issue fully and properly.

 From Monday’s IMPACT stage, I also adored the panel, ‘Is Artificially Extending Life Intelligent?’ with Maxine Mackintosh, Polina Mamoshina, Dr Gregory Bailey and Matt Eagles.
 But my summary of this one will sadly have to wait for another day.

 Wes Nichols: Will An AI Be Your Next CMO?